Diego0761/crud-rust/README.md

-simple crud which allows creating, reading, updating and deleting structs in a sqlite database
+simple crud which allows creating, reading, updating and deleting structs in a sqlite database using rust with sqlx